nationalarchives/tdr-terraform-environments/README.md

    ```
    [location of project] $ terraform plan
    ```
+12. Optional (but recommended) run `terraform fmt --recursive` to properly format your Terraform changes

-12. Once you've pushed and merged your changes to this repo:
+13. Once you've pushed and merged your changes to this repo:

-Go the the Actions tab -> Click ["Terraform Apply"] -> Click "Run workflow" -> select the branch with the workflow file you want to use -> Click the green "Run worklfow" button
+Go the Actions tab -> Click ["Terraform Apply"] -> Click "Run workflow" -> select the branch with the workflow file you want to use -> Click the green "Run worklfow" button

 ["Terraform Apply"]: https://github.com/nationalarchives/tdr-terraform-environments/actions/workflows/apply.yml